superfly/docs/networking/private-networking.html.md

 fdaa:0:18::3
 ```

 To use `dig` to probe DNS on a WireGuard connection, supply the DNS server address to it.
-Note that `dig`'s syntax is silly, and that you have to put a `@` at the beginning of the address; this trips us up all the time.
+Note that `dig`'s syntax requires a `@` at the beginning of the address; this trips us up all the time.

 ```cmd
 root@f066b83b:/# dig +short aaaa my-app-name.internal @fdaa:0:18::3